FilippoGentili/ing-sw-2023-Firenze-Gentili-Giacomelli-Grilli/README.md

 _Project folder_: ing-sw-2023-Firenze-Gentili-Giacomelli-Grilli

-Our project implements board game "My Shelfie", through one server and multiple clients, one for each player, and architectural pattern Model-View-Controller.
+Our project implements the board game "My Shelfie", through one server and multiple clients, one for each player, and architectural pattern Model-View-Controller.
 Two to four players can participate only in one game at a time, upon startup they can choose whether to play using Command Line Interface (CLI) or Graphic User Interface (GUI).

 ## **Documentation**